tevaughan/how-to-program/how-to-program.md

 computer is now an indispensable part of daily life because it can be simultaneously small, computationally powerful, energy-efficient, inexpensive, rugged, and easy to use.
-Widespread reliance on computers implies a correspondongly widespread knowledge of their basic use.
+Widespread reliance on computers implies a correspondingly widespread knowledge of their basic use.

-However, knowledge of how to *program* a computer---that is, knowledge of *advanced* usage, which can redefine the operation of the computer---is not so widespread.
+However, knowledge of how to *program* a computer---that is, knowledge of *advanced* usage---is not so widespread.
 My use of "basic" and "advanced" here is not standard, but it serves to make clear the difference between

  - merely *using* software that already exists and
  - *writing* new software.